Pre-Pro: Before 1919

 PROMOTIONAL PAMPHLETS / PRICE LISTS

 Brewers would sometimes advertise on billboards.
 This was especially common around ballparks, where beer was served and those attending the games were inclined to have a beer or two.
-A rendering of an advertisement for Bavarian is shown on the left .
-It was on a building adjacent to the Riverbreeze stadium in Covington, KY, for the Covington Blue Sox during 1913.
+Shown is a rendering of an advertisement for Bavarian Beer.
+It was on a building adjacent to the Riverbreeze stadium in Covington, KY, where the Covington Blue Sox played in 1913.
 This rendering is from part of a Roebling Mural, located on the Ohio riverfront in Covington, KY.
-For more information about the Blue Sox, please see Athletic Sponsorships.